astropy/astropy/docs/fits/users_guide/users_unfamiliar.rst

     http://fits.gsfc.nasa.gov/registry/tilecompression.html

-Compressed image data is accessed, in PyFITS, using the optional "pyfits.compression" module contained in a C shared library (compression.so).
-If an attempt is made to access an HDU containing compressed image data when the pyfitsComp module is not available, the user is notified of the  problem and the HDU is treated like a standard binary table HDU.
+Compressed image data is accessed, in Astropy, using the optional "astropy.io.fits.compression" module contained in a C shared library (compression.so).
+If an attempt is made to access an HDU containing compressed image data when the compression module is not available, the user is notified of the  problem and the HDU is treated like a standard binary table HDU.
 This notification will only be made the first time compressed image data is encountered.
-In this way, the pyfitsComp module is not required in order for PyFITS to work.
+In this way, the compression module is not required in order for Astropy to work.

 Header and Summary
 ------------------

-In PyFITS, the header of a compressed image HDU appears to the user like any image header.
+In Astropy, the header of a compressed image HDU appears to the user like any image header.
 The actual header stored in the FITS file is that of a  binary table HDU with a set of special keywords, defined by the convention, to describe the structure of the compressed image.
 The conversion between binary